cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 These reports detail the usage of specific journals, articles, or chapters.
 Such reports support detailed collection analysis and decision-making for renewals or cancellations.

-The transition from COUNTER 5 to 5.1 introduces improvements to the clarity and consistency of these metrics.
+The transition from COUNTER 5 to 5.1 introduced improvements to the clarity and consistency of these metrics.
-Per the COUNTER website, it addresses ambiguities that might have led to misinterpretations in previous versions.
+Per the COUNTER website, it addressed ambiguities that might have led to misinterpretations in previous versions.
 By emphasizing transparency and accuracy,
 COUNTER 5.1 aims to make usage statistics more actionable for libraries and content providers.
 This provides justification of resource investment and can help improve the user experience.